Sampling-Based Constrained Motion Planning with Products of Experts: Introduction

-In summary, our contributions are threefold: \begin{itemize} \item Enhancing the sampling efficiency of SMPC methods by dividing the problem into multiple subproblems that address motion feasibility and optimality and combining them using products of experts (i.e., \emph{project-then-sample} strategy).
-This enables more effective exploration of the feasible set and extends applicability to problems where gradient calculation is challenging. \item Introducing an effective approach to leverage products of experts through TT density estimation.
-In particular, we build upon \citep{Shetty23} to show how this method integrates with other SMPC approaches for longer horizon planning. \item Conducting a series of experiments in both simulation and real-world settings to validate the effectiveness of our proposed method compared to baselines. \end{itemize}
+\begin{itemize} \item Enhancing the sampling efficiency of SMPC methods by introducing the feasibility expert and combining it with the optimality distribution using products of experts (i.e., \emph{project-then-sample} strategy).
+Particularly, the feasibility distribution is learned separately and then combined with the optimality one before sampling.
+This enables more effective exploration of the feasible set and extends applicability to problems where gradient calculation is challenging. \item Introducing an effective approach to leverage products of experts through TT density estimation, a non-parametric distribution capable of learning multi-modal distributions.
+This approach can also leverage existing straightforward sampling algorithms, enabling efficient exploration of complex distribution spaces. \item Conducting a series of experiments in both simulation and real-world settings to validate the effectiveness of our proposed method compared to baselines. \end{itemize}

 The remainder of this paper comprises a literature review on various aspects related to our work in Section \ref{sec:related} and a concise yet essential background on the employed methods in Section \ref{sec:back}.
 Our proposed method is detailed in Section \ref{sec:method}, and the results are presented in Section \ref{sec:res}.
 Finally, we discuss different aspects of the method in Section~\ref{sec:discuss} and conclude the paper in Section \ref{sec:conclusion}.